EuracBiomedicalResearch/lcms-standards/README.md

 This repository contains measurement of sets of standards on LC-MS systems with specific configurations.
-The aim is to provide approximate retention times (RTs) for the standard compounds in the respective setups.
+The aim is to provide approximate retention times (RTs) and ions for the standard compounds in the respective setups.

+The first definition of retention times and ions for all standards was performed manually by Mar Garcia-Alloy.
+In the *new* workflow we aim to use the `xcms` and `Spectra` package to refine these and to determine also all additional adducts created/measurable from each compound.
+In the workflow we first:
+- Identify chromatographic peaks in each file for one *standard mix*.
+- Plot each chromatographic peak.
+- Perform correspondence analysis to group each chromatographic peak to a feature.

 ## Data tables